ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Do International Students Pay More to Go to The University of Montana Western?

-International students at The University of Montana Western usually pay around $16,391 per year, before any scholarships, grants or other financial aid.
+International students at The University of Montana Western usually pay around $17,375 per year, before any scholarships or financial aid.

-International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or Montana Western-specific aid and scholarships.
+International students usually do not qualify for for loans or grants from the U.S. government, but should research private or The University of Montana Western-specific grants, scholarships, and other funding opportunities.

 The University of Montana Western Housing Expenses, Fees, and More

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
-Let's take a look at what impacts these costs, and what to expect at Montana Western.
+Let's take a look at what impacts these costs, and what to expect at The University of Montana Western.

-Housing and campus dining at Montana Western costs $7,510 a year.
-This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the Montana Western's on-campus cafeterias and dining halls.
+Housing and campus dining at The University of Montana Western is $9,464 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Annual Fees

-Keep in mind, there could also be additional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges offer resources for students with financial need to find ways to lower or eliminate these fees.
+Keep in mind, there could also be optional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
+Most colleges have resources for students who may struggle to participate because of cost can find ways to lower or eliminate these fees.

 The total cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
+Do you own a car, or will you need to use public transportation?
 All of these factors can drastically impact your transportation budget.
-At Montana Western, freshman are allowed to park on campus.
+Keeping in mind, first-year students are allowed to park a car on campus.

 Where are a college is located can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in an urban area is sometimes costly, but cities may offer more buses, trains or affordable flights to actually get to school.
-The University of Montana Westernis in a small town setting in Montana.
+On the flip side, transportation in a city is usually pricey, but cities may offer more buses, trains or affordable flights to actually get to school.
+The University of Montana Westernis in a town in Montana.

 Other Costs

-When creating a budget for college, don’t forget to take into account the cost of things like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.
+When creating a budget for college, don’t forget to leave some room in your budget for the cost of things like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

 Total Tuition and Expenses at The University of Montana Western

-Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Montana Western.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of what is really costs to go to The University of Montana Western.

-What will the cost of attending Montana Western be?
+What will the cost of attending The University of Montana Western be?
 Here is a breakdown of tuition and expenses.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.